denodrivers/postgres/docs/README.md

 #### Pools made simple

-The following example is a simple abstraction over pools that allow you to execute one query and release the used client after returning the result in a single function call
+The following example is a simple abstraction over pools that allows you to execute one query and release the used client after returning the result in a single function call